Boavizta/BoAmps/tools/json_generator/bash/README.md

 This tool converts energy consumption data from various formats (e.g., CodeCarbon CSV) to the standardized BoAmps JSON format.
 While the core scripts are format-agnostic, the provided configuration files are specifically designed for CodeCarbon CSV output.
 For other formats, you'll need to customize the configuration files.

+If you want to discover the BoAmps model or create your first report from scratch, I recommend that you use this tool instead, as it is easier to learn : https://huggingface.co/spaces/boavizta/BoAmps_report_creation.

+Once you know the datamodel and you collected energy consumption data on a larger scale, you can use this tool to generate BoAmps reports in an industrialized manner.

 ### Two-Step Conversion Process

 1. **Form Generation**: Creates a human-readable text form pre-filled with your data